 5) Blueberry Cookies: Blueberries can also be combined and made into some incredible cookies that I LOVE!!!!

-6) Ice Cream: Blueberries are a wonderful addition to a healthy homemade ice cream
+6) Ice Cream: This fruit is a wonderful addition to a healthy homemade ice cream